TOWN CLERK SERVICES:

-With Phase I reopening, we remind you that the Planning & Development Department is fully operation and continues to accept all types of building permit applications by mail.
+The Department of Planning & Development is fully operation and continues to accept all types of building permit applications by mail.

 While offices remain closed to in-person visits, all online services this department offers are still available.
 Residents, contractors and developers can continue to file for all types of building permits, approvals and licenses through the mail and can call any division within the Department for information and guidance.

 Building inspections are operational.
 The Zoning Board of Appeals will host four meetings in June to consider applications.
 The Planning Advisory Board will also be hosting a meeting on Wednesday, June 17th.
 Plumbing and Electrical Boards have resumed regular meetings to review new license applications and to review complaints against unlicensed plumbers and electricians and issues with licensed plumbers and electricians.
 Title companies are welcome to review property files to assist residents in either selling or buying a new house.

 TOWN PARKS & POOLS:

 In accordance with New York State’s directive, the following are open:

 - Dog Parks in Massapequa and Bayville;

 - Marinas and boat ramps; and

 - the Bethpage Skateboard Park is now open daily from 7am to dusk.